The Sum of My Parts, A Memoir

 My upcoming memoir, The Sum of My Parts: A Survivor's Story of Dissociative Identity Disorder, emphasizes the healing process and the nature of resilience.
 These installments from Chapter One contain some descriptions of violence only for the purposes of illustrating why and how dissociative identity disorder is formed.
-If you are a survivor of violence or someone sensitive to these scenes, please take care in reading these installments.
+Please take care in reading these installments.

 The Sum of My Parts